isomerpages/nlb-biblioasia/_jul-to-sep-2013/Improving the Services of the LSC: Overview of the Work of the LSC in 2012.md

 <div>
 <b>Yan Xiangdong</b> is the secretary general of the Library Society of China.
-He is also an IFLA A&O Committee Member and IFLA MLAS Committee Member and the former director of the International Cooperation Division of the National Library of China. <b>Ma Jun</b> is the chief of Administration Office of the Library Society of China.
+He is also an IFLA A&amp;O Committee Member and IFLA MLAS Committee Member and the former director of the International Cooperation Division of the National Library of China. <b>Ma Jun</b> is the chief of Administration Office of the Library Society of China.
 </div>